 Jeff Gerstmann gave a very critical review of Kane and Lynch on Gamespot and was fired shortly after; it was presumed by many that the heavy amount of Kane and Lynch ads on the Gamespot website had something to do with this (the fact that after the incident several other Gamespot editors started leaving in droves lent quite a bit of credibility to this theory).
 Gerstmann went on to start Giant Bomb alongside several former Gamespot members.

-Richard Stallman, the founder of the free software/open source movement, is still a tireless advocate for free (as in speech) software and open standards and has been since The Eighties.
+Richard Stallman, the founder of the free software movement (not "Open Source"), is still a tireless advocate for free (as in free speech) software and open standards and has been since The Eighties.

-Sergio "Mr. Karate" Herrera, the main editor from the former Spaniard videogame magazines Loading and Gametype suffered of this, since both magazines were maybe the few Western videogame magazines (with the partial exception of GameFan in the U.S.) that dealed exclusively about Japanese games (especially the ones only released in Japan) and he not only outright refused to speak about any kind of Western games (American, European, etc) to the extreme to be outright self-xenophobic, he also refused to use numeric scales for rating games, causing some frictions with his parent company's sponsors and after suffering lots of Executive Meddling (including the parent company being restructured and later ended being bankrupted) both magazines ceased publication and he never worked for the editorial industry ever again.
+Sergio "Mr. Karate" Herrera, the main editor from the former Spaniard videogame magazines Loading and Gametype suffered this, since both magazines were maybe the few Western videogame magazines (with the partial exception of GameFan in the U.S.) that dealt exclusively with Japanese games (especially the ones only released in Japan) and he not only outright refused to speak about any kind of Western games (American, European, etc) to the extreme of being outright self-xenophobic.
+He also refused to use numeric scales for rating games, causing some friction with his parent company's sponsors, and after suffering lots of Executive Meddling (including the parent company being restructured and later being bankrupted) both magazines ceased publication and he never worked for the editorial industry ever again.

-It didn't help to him he was a hardcore otaku to the grade that the Completely Different Title trope was his Berserk Button, and sometimes he refused to use the Western names of the games (like Resident Evil, WarioWare, as examples) and he used their original Japanese names (Biohazard and Made In Wario, respectively) and when he tried to explain his reasons for using the Japanese names over the Western ones, his explanation was Those titles were given by those retarded American dumbassesnote In Spanish, the original phrase was Esos tocanarices Americanos. (rough translation).
+It didn't help he was a hardcore otaku to the point that the Completely Different Title trope was his Berserk Button, and sometimes he refused to use the Western names of the games (like Resident Evil and WarioWare, as examples), using their original Japanese names (Biohazard and Made In Wario, respectively), and when he tried to explain his reasons for using the Japanese names over the Western ones, his explanation was Those titles were given by those retarded American dumbassesnote In Spanish, the original phrase was Esos tocanarices Americanos. (rough translation).

-Cenk Uygur left MSNBC for current after being asked to tone down his rhetoric.
-Lots of left-wing journalists working for independent publications in general definitely qualify.
+Cenk Uygur left MSNBC for Current after being asked to tone down his rhetoric.
+Lots of left-wing and libertarian journalists working for independent publications in general definitely qualify.
 These include Chris Hedges and Glenn Greenwald.